30 Days in the Hole: Live versions

 Marriott regularly played the song in the 1980s with his band Packet Of Three (with Jim Leverton and Jerry Shirley).
 The song was included in a 1984 concert at Dingwalls released as a live album two years later and a 1985 televised concert at the Camden Palace posthumously released on DVD and CD.

 Cover versions

 In the years since, "30 Days" has been recorded by several artists, most notably Gov't Mule, Mr. Big, Ace Frehley, The Black Crowes, Kick Axe, and The Dead Daisies, and is a live staple of Canadian rock band The Trews.

-In other media

-The song was featured on the Xbox One, PlayStation 4 and PC versions of Grand Theft Auto V, on the in-game radio station Los Santos Rock Radio.
-It was also the intro music to the "Tin Can Rehab" edition of Doug Stanhope's podcast.